timothydn2003/JobTracker/README.md

 # JobTracker
-  - A full stack web app that allows suers to log the data of their various job application.
+  - A full stack web app that allows users to log the data of their various job application.
 Aimed to help users that apply to many jobs at one time be     able to keep track of their applications

 # To run this application
   - Click code and then hit the open with github desktop button
-  - OnCe this is open in your IDE, navigate to the client folder and run npm install in the terminal.
+  - Once this is open in your IDE, navigate to the client folder and run npm install in the terminal.
   - Then run npm start
   - Navigate to the server folder and run npm install
   - Then run npm start